Family Violence Consultant

 Geraldine Bilston is a professional consultant and victim-survivor of family violence.

-Geraldine recently completed her Graduate Certificate in Family Violence and also holds a Diploma of Management and Certificate IV in Frontline Management.
+Geraldine recently completed her Graduate Certificate in Family Violence and is currently undertaking a Master of Politics and Policy.

 She was appointed as the Deputy Chair of the Victim Survivors’ Advisory Council in May 2020, and sits across a number of consulting and advisory boards including the Mornington Peninsula Primary Prevention Collaboration and White Ribbon National Advisory Council.

-A familiar face to many after sharing her experience of family violence through a number of media outlets and she has also published her own writing through the website ‘Mamamia’.
+A familiar face to many after sharing her experience of family violence through a number of media outlets and she has also published her own writing.

 Geraldine is an active advocate for the prevention of family violence through the media, at corporate, community and fundraising events.